In Your Hands, Australians: Description and contents

 Further evidence of its significance to Bean is provided by the fact that he finished the book in late October/November 1918 on his return to Paris from where he continued to visit battalions and drive to Battlefields to obtain photos before they altered.
 He visited Fromelles on 11 November 1918, Armistice Day.
 Realising the significance of this tragic 1916 battle to the young Australian nation, Bean walked over the ground to think, reflect and record.
 In this Bean revealed much of himself: his dedication to these men, their legacy and their role in shaping our nation's emerging identity.

 In Your Hands, Australians further illustrated Bean’s’ dedication to these men, their legacy and their role in shaping Australia’s emerging identity.

+In the tract Bean urged the creation of an "Anglo-Saxon nation of free, happy, brilliant people".
+At the time of writing it, Bean was a proponent of the White Australia ideology which Rees has noted, he [Bean] would revisit and re-evaluate over the years ahead.
+Inglis also noted that "The sense of values established in [Bean’s] boyhood remained constant; some of the opinions he derived from it were still changing.
+Before 1914 he had employed serenely the notion of an English race, and briskly defended White Australia.…By 1949 he was arguing for admission of limited numbers of immigrants from Asia rather than perpetrating a ‘quite senseless colour line.’”.
+In his essay “Racism in Australia – A Contribution to the Debate” Ellis has charted Bean’s shift from support for a “White Australia” before World War 1 to a multi racial immigration policy after experience of two World Wars and the horror of Nazi racialism.